President’s Advisory Committee on Anti-Racism

 Special Advisor to the President, Indigenous Initiatives

-Dr. Cara Wehkamp is of mixed European, settler and Omàmiwinini (Algonquin) ancestry and is a member of the Antoine First Nation.
+Dr. Cara Wehkamp is of mixed European and Matawasìbi anìcenàbi (Mouth of the River People) ancestry and is a member of the Antoine Nation with Algonquin family and kinship ties in the upper Ottawa Valley.
 As the Special Advisor to the President on Indigenous Initiatives, her responsibilities include advising the institution on Indigenous affairs and guiding the implementation of U of G’s commitments to Indigenization, decolonization and reconciliation.
 She also oversees the Indigenous Student Centre in Student Experience, which aims to provides a culturally supportive environment that promotes academic excellence and the intellectual, spiritual, emotional and physical development of First Nations, Inuit and Métis students.
 Cara also served as the Manager of the Office of Intercultural Affairs when its mandate included support for Indigenous and international students, students from racially diverse backgrounds and students of various faith perspectives.
 During that time, she co-authored the 2016 report on Supporting the Needs of Black Students at the University of Guelph.
 Cara has a Bachelor of Science in Plant Biology and a Masters and PhD in Environmental Biology from U of G and was a co-founder of the Aboriginal Student Association (now, the Indigenous Student Society).
 She is the recipient of a YWCA Women of Distinction Award in Education and Training and a President’s Award for Exemplary Staff Service in Innovative Leadership and has been recognized as one of the Guelph Mercury’s 40 under 40 and one of the National Aboriginal Health Organization’s National Aboriginal Role Models.
 She has served on several committees and working groups including the Indigenous Initiatives Strategic Task Force, the President’s Committee on Aboriginal Initiatives, the GenEQ Committee, the Bachelor of Indigenous Environmental Science and Practice Working Group, the College of Social and Applied Human Sciences Indigenization Committee and the University Inclusion Committee as well as the Council of Ontario Universities’ Reference Group on Aboriginal Education.

 Interim Provost & Vice-President (Academic)